1 Resort in the East - SKI Magazine Reader Survey 2023

 What do you do when it is "too cold" to ski?
 It is never too cold to ski or ride.
 At line-up we ensure that all of our customers are dressed properly.
 We may offer suggestions on additional gear that can make the guest more comfortable (i.e. neck warmers, hand and/or toe warmers, dressing in layers, etc.).
 On colder days we take more breaks.
 We have several buildings at the base and some summits of mountains for groups to go in.
 Some locations offer hot chocolate breaks as well.

 Are helmets required?
 Helmets are not required but are recommended.
 There are several advantages to wearing a helmet.
 Helmets can decrease the severity of a head injury.
 They keep your head and body warmer than a hat.
 There are a lot of cool helmets and covers for kids that make wearing a helmet more fun!
 We are proud to say a significant number of our guests wear helmets.

 How are the kids divided into the different groups?
 The children are divided by age and ability level.
-We group 3 and 4 year olds together, 5 and 6 year olds together.
-In the Adventure Rangers and Notch Squad age groups it depends on the number of students at each level.
+We do our best to group 3 and 4 year olds together, 5 and 6 year olds together.
+In the 7-15 year old age groups it depends on the number of students at each level.
 We try to group younger ages together and older ages together.
 Most importantly we want them to be matched by skills, experience, emotionally, and developmentally.

 Where do I take my "never-ever" skiers and riders to start?
 Our beginner learning terrain is in the greeting area behind the Meeting House.
 Due to the wide open space, the greeting area is the best place to start a "never-ever" student because there is plenty of wide open space.
 As they progress you can move to Sir Henry's Learning Hill.